1islammahfuZ/docs/content/code-security/supply-chain-security/managing-vulnerabilities-in-your-projects-dependencies/configuring-notifications-for-vulnerable-dependencies.md

----
-title: Configuring notifications for vulnerable dependencies
+Title: Configuring notifications for vulnerable dependencies
 shortTitle: Configuring notifications
 intro: 'Optimize how you receive notifications about  {% data variables.product.prodname_dependabot_alerts %}.'
 redirect_from: